 The University of Chile has areas of great distinction in many scientific fields.
-Its Facultad de Ciencias (physics, chemistry, biology, and environmental science), its Facultad de Ciencias de la Tierra (geology, geography, and geophysics), and its Facultad de Ciencias Biológicas (which includes medicine) are all very highly ranked, while its School of Engineering is ranked number one in Latin America.
+Its Facultad de Ciencias (physics, chemistry, biology, and environmental science), and its Facultad de Ciencias Fisicas y Matematicas (geology, geophysics, and civil engineering), are both very highly ranked.

 In addition, La Chile (as the University of Chile is often called) offers courses in several disciplines that are not available at the Pontifical Catholic University of Chile, including astronomy, anthropology and archeology.
 UC students also have access to the Faculty of Veterinary Science, quite the luxury when you consider how impacted courses can be at your home campus!

 In such areas as law, journalism, economics, architecture and design, literature, history, and political science, both La Católica and La Chile are pretty evenly matched.